Jonrunar95/Calendar-HBV501/README.md

 * Create a database
 * Locate the `application.properties` file in `SpringBootMVC-master/src/main/resources`
 * Input fill in the corresponding fields.
-[Username] [Password] etc.
+[Username] [Password] etc. or add the user hbv with pw 1234 and database hbv to postgres
 * Add the `postgresql-42.2.5.jar` file to your project classpath
-* Add the user hbv with pw 1234 and database hbv to postgres

 #### HSQL